Partition Functions of $\mathcal{N}=1$ Gauge Theories on $S^2 \times \mathbb{R}^2_\varepsilon$ and Duality: Introduction

 Finally, we localize $\mathcal{N} = 1$ gauge theories in the Higgs branch on the background $S^2 \times \mathbb{R}^2_\varepsilon$, and the partition function takes the general form: \be Z = \sum_{\vec m, \vec n} Z_\text{class} Z^\text{vec}_\text{1-loop} Z^\text{chiral}_\text{1-loop}\, , \ee where $\vec m$ and $\vec n$ denote the vortex and the anti-vortex numbers, respectively. $Z_\text{class}$ is the classical contribution.
 The 1-loop determinants $Z^\text{vec}_\text{1-loop}$ and $Z^\text{chiral}_\text{1-loop}$ can be obtained via the index theorem and the results are expressed as infinite products, which can be suitably regularized.

 As an application, we use the partition function to test Seiberg duality between two theories.
 Seiberg duality has already been subject to numerous tests, most rigorously using superconformal indices \cite{Romelsberger:2007ec, DolanOsborn, Spiridonov-2}.
-To our knowledge, this paper provides the first non-index partition function test of Seiberg duality in the literature.
+This paper provides another non-index partition function test of Seiberg duality.
 Moreover, we expect that our $\mathcal{N}=1$ results can be related to the $\mathcal{N}=2$ Nekrasov partition functions.
 This is because $S^2 \times \mathbb{R}^2_\varepsilon$ can be decomposed into two patches, each identified with a 4d $\Omega$-background with equivariant parameters \be \varepsilon_1 = \pm \frac{1}{\ell}, \qquad \varepsilon_2 = \varepsilon \, , \ee where $\ell$ denotes the radius of $S^2$.
 We expect that the results conjectured in this paper can be confirmed by a direct instanton counting in the future.